DhafinFawwaz/Project-Arthur/README.md

     <img width="49%" src="./Images/4.gif">
 </p>

 A Top Down pixel art game made with UnityEngine(C#, HLSL) made for GIM submission.
 The game is currently unfinished.
+You can also play it here https://kitkatmt.itch.io/sword-boi